-The Planning Board concurred with HPC's comment.
+Staff concur with HPC's comment.
 However, given that Arthur Magruder House is a privately owned dwelling, it can be privately transferred by the current owner at any time with no obligation to complete the interior improvements.
 Therefore, interior rehabilitation of the historic house has not been conditioned for approval of this PPS.

 HPC also stated that they will hold the record open for 10 calendar days following the August 13, 2024 hearing, to allow for any additional comment on this item from persons of record.
-Additional written correspondence was forwarded to the attention of the Planning Board.
+At that time, any additional written correspondence will be forwarded to the attention of the Planning Board.
 Written comments to HPC that were received prior to the August 13, 2024 HPC meeting were also transmitted for the record, and are incorporated herein by reference.

-HPC recommended approval of the PPS, subject to certain conditions, which are listed at the end of this resolution.
-The Planning Board concurred with the findings and recommendations of the HPC, including the conditions of approval.
+HPC recommended approval of the PPS, subject to certain conditions, which are listed at the end of this technical staff report.
+Staff concur with the findings and recommendations of HPC, including the conditions of approval.

-14. Environmental-The following applications and associated plans were previously reviewed for the subject site:
+11. Environmental-The following applications and associated plans were previously reviewed for the subject site:

-Development Review Case Number Associated Tree Conservation Plan or Natural Resource Inventory Authority Status Action Date Resolution Number 4-04130 N/A Planning Board Denied 1/20/2005 PGCPB No. 05-29 4-05105 TCPI-069-04 Planning Board Approved 4/6/2006 PGCPB No. 06-87 DSP-06049 TCP2-019-07 Planning Director Approved 3/3/2008 N/A NRI-196-2022 N/A Staff Approved 1/20/2023 N/A NRI-196-2022-01 N/A Staff Approved 3/5/2024 N/A 4-22051 TCP1-011-2024 Planning Board Approved 9/12/2024 2024-092
+Development Review Case Number Associated Tree Conservation Plan or Natural Resource Inventory Authority Status Action Date Resolution Number 4-04130 N/A Planning Board Denied 1/20/2005 PGCPB No. 05-29 4-05105 TCPI-069-04 Planning Board Approved 4/6/2006 PGCPB No. 06-87 DSP-06049 TCP2-019-07 Planning Director Approved 3/3/2008 N/A NRI-196-2022 N/A Staff Approved 1/20/2023 N/A NRI-196-2022- 01 N/A Staff Approved 3/5/2024 N/A 4-22051 TCP1-011-2024 Planning Board Pending Pending Pending